By Heidi Lee and Mariyah Salhia

 “It’s an intergenerational trauma to our communities,” said Black.
 “This amount of emotional labour that I’ve been doing on the committee has actually caused me to have physical and mental breakdowns.”

 “I told [the advisory committee] on Monday morning at our first meeting that I no longer slept, because of the responsibility that I have to Indigenous and Black students.”

-Brea Scott, an Indigenous undergraduate student and organizer with Wreckonciliation X University, called the committee’s Indigenous representation “an absolute disgrace and embarrassment.”
+Brea Scott, an undergraduate student of Euro-setter ancestry and organizer with Wreckonciliation X University, called the committee’s Indigenous representation “an absolute disgrace and embarrassment.”
 Scott grew up in the Williams Treaties Territory in Uxbridge, Ont. and moved to Dish With One Spoon Territory five years ago.

 “I love this university, I love this institution,” said Scott.
 “I wish that we could be proud to talk about this institution and it wasn’t with this stain and regret that we look to our leaders on this campus.”

 Scott also addressed criticism from those who think changing the institution’s name will “erase history.”

 “I would like to tell these people that right now we have an opportunity to not only collectively create history as it goes on around us, but to collectively embrace truth.”